 We set out to master Disney Springs happy hour one Friday afternoon.
-It was during COVID, when we wanted to go there instead of the parks since we let our annual passes go for the year and there were too many hurdles to jump through to get to the Kingdom.
-Luckily, Disney Springs exists for a Disney fix when in Orlando.
+It was during the thick of the pandemic when we wanted to go there instead of the parks since we let our annual passes go for the year and there were too many hurdles to jump through to get to the Kingdom.
+Luckily, Disney Springs exists for a little needed Disney fix when in Orlando.

-There are so many ways to do happy hour at Disney Springs and many combinations of what places to pair and in what order.
-But we’re sharing what we did in hopes it helps you decide on your choices for your visit.
+There are many ways to do happy hour at Disney Springs – and many combinations of what places to pair and in what order – but we’re sharing what we did in hopes it helps you decide on your choices for your visit.

 Could Disney Springs Happy Hour be the Best Spot for Happy Hour in Orlando?